| | |

 Parmesan, Roasted Garlic, and Basil Breadsticks

-I wanted to make some breadsticks to go with the Italian Meatball Soup that I made for dinner.
+I wanted to make some breadsticks to serve with the Italian Meatball Soup and Italian salad that I made for dinner.
 I found a recipe on Allrecipes that looked easy and had great reviews.
 I adapted the recipe a bit by using a head of roasted garlic instead of garlic powder.
-The breadsticks were simple to make and turned out really soft and delicious – perfect for dipping in our soup.
+The breadsticks were simple to make and turned out really soft and delicious–perfect for dipping into our soup.

 Ingredients: